-Located on the top floors of Sunshine City’s World Import Mart Building, Sunshine Aquarium prides itself in being an “oasis in the sky.”
-It features an array of marine life in a setting like no other.
+Located on the top floors of Sunshine City's World Import Mart Building, Sunshine Aquarium prides itself on being an “oasis in the sky.”
+It features various marine life in a setting like no other.
 Stroll through a corridor surrounded by jellyfish in illuminated tanks, and watch seals frolic in the Sunshine Aqua Ring, a donut-shaped aquarium that hangs overhead.

 Rikugien is a classic Japanese garden that features a central pond and walking trails.
 It's especially charming in the spring when the cherry trees come into bloom, and in the fall when its maple trees turn a blaze of color.

 Traditional Japanese mulberry paper known as washi has gained popularity outside Japan over the years, particularly in the form of the decorative washi tape.
-With a wide collection of washi and paper-related items, the Paper Museum is a must for lovers of traditional Japanese craftsmanship.
+With an extensive collection of washi and paper-related items, the Paper Museum is a must for lovers of traditional Japanese craftsmanship.